owen-it/laravel-auditing.com/docs/guide/installation.md

 :::

 # Configuration

 The Laravel and Lumen configurations vary slightly, so here are the instructions for each of the frameworks.

+<VideoLink href="https://youtu.be/5azPbhmQaXs" class="my-5">Additionally, you can utilize a video tutorial for guidance on the installation process</VideoLink>

 ## Laravel

 Edit the `config/app.php` file and add the following line to register the service provider:

 ```php